MartianGirl/SpecIde/README.md

 # SpecIde

 ## What is it?
-SpecIde is (yet another) ZX Spectrum emulator.
-Currently, the emulator is functional;
+SpecIde is (yet another) ZX Spectrum (and, partially, Amstrad CPC) emulator.
-actually, it is *very* accurate.
+Currently, the ZX Spectrum emulation is quite accurate.
+The Amstrad CPC emulation is still a work in progress, but it is mostly enough for playing most games.
 Some of the supported features are:

 - Emulation of ZX Spectrum 48K (Issue 2/3), 128K, +2, +2A and +3.
+- Emulation of Amstrad CPC 464/664/6128.
+No support for Plus models yet!
-- +3 disk drive emulation.
+- FDC765 disk drive emulation.
 (Scan commands are missing yet)
 - Emulation of Spanish 128K, +2, +2A and +3.
 - Emulation of Pentagon timings (but no BetaDisk yet!
 Sorry for that!)
 - PSG (AY-3-8912/YM-2149) sound emulation.
 - Turbosound emulation.
 Supports two and four PSG modes.
+- Covox/Soundrive emulation.
 - Loading of tapes via .tap and .tzx tape images, and .csw files.
 - Loading of disks via .dsk disk images.
 - Flashloading of .tap files and .tzx that use the ROM routines.